tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

 Given this year's trophy case, maybe a shake-up is on the horizon.
-Sorry, I'm being melodramatic.
-But last season, Falcons had top 3 finishes at *every* event they attended after Aui joined.
+I'm being melodramatic, but last season Falcons had top 3 finishes at *every* event they attended after Aui joined.
 This season?
 Decidedly more erratic.

 **What would success look like?** The trade-off is: Does winning early in the season mean you're burning your players out too soon?
 Are you getting your best strats nerfed before TI rolls around?
 Have you given too much data for other teams to learn what your weaknesses are?
 These are legitimate concerns because, historically, the team that wins everything during the season does not win TI.